-Patrick Luptowski enters his second year on the Brandeis coaching staff.
+Patrick Luptowski enters his fourth year on the Brandeis coaching staff.
 He joined the Judges after spending the 2015-2016 season as an assistant coach with Western New England University.
 Prior to Western New England, Luptowski spent two seasons (2013-2015) as a graduate assistant coach with Springfield College.

 Luptowski started his collegiate athletic career with a one-year stint at Adelphi University.
 Luptowski saw action in all 30 contests for the panthers in the 2007-2008 season, leading the team in 3-point field goal percentage (2nd in the East Coast Conference).
 He then transferred to Saint Anselm College, where he was a three-year starter (2008-2011) and one-year captain (2010-2011) for the hawks.
 In his sophomore season (2008-2009), Luptowski started all 30 games and led the team in 3-point field goal percentage and made 3-point field goals (3rd in the Northeast-10 Conference in both).
 In his junior season (2009-2010), he helped lead the team to a 20-11 record and an NCAA appearance.
 In his senior season (2010-2011), as team captain, Luptowski led the team to another exceptional season, culminating in a 19-9 record.

 Luptowski graduated from Saint Anselm College in 2011 with a Bachelor of Arts in Business.
 He then attended Springfield College, where he received his Masters of Business Administration in 2015.
 Luptowski is a native of Keene, New Hampshire and an alumnus of Keene High School.